cmateu/PyMGC3/README.rst

 are useful for experimentation sometimes.
 Note the pole grid covers one hemisphere, as the information from the other hemisphere is redundant.

-Note: a program for plotting and detecting maxima in pole count maps will be provided with the mgc3 bundle in an upcoming version.
-In the mean time you can quickly plot using Topcat (`<http://www.star.bris.ac.uk/~mbt/topcat/>`_), it is recommended to use an Aitoff or Sin projection.
+Note: a program for plotting maxima in pole count maps (mgc3_plot_polemaps.py) is provided with the PyMGC3 bundle.
+You can also quickly plot using Topcat (`<http://www.star.bris.ac.uk/~mbt/topcat/>`_), Aitoff or Sin projections are recommended.

 **EXAMPLE:**